SergejPr/HomeAssistance-NooLite/README.rst

   + light
   + motion
   + battery (in noolite remotes)
-  + remote (for noolite remotes, support on, off events)
+  + remote (for noolite remotes, support on, off and switch events)

 You can see example in file `binary_sensors.yaml`